slow-boat/U-boot-MR53/README.md

 # Background of the mission:
 - bought 4x MR53s a few years ago for peanuts thinking "how hard could it be?"
 - Used ghidra to decompile [Hal Martin's](https://github.com/halmartin)itb file and find the missing switch init calls.
+- then he appeared again (yay) and shared his patches- which revealed missing phy reset and the gmac1 to gmac3 init, and the source of the magic switch setup.
-- modified u-boot build so it just works and gives us a shiny meraki u-boot compatible .itb
+- modified u-boot build so it just works and gives us a shiny meraki u-boot compatible .itb and convenient bridge into openwrt land
 ## Next steps:
-Openwrt integration... thats another repo coming soon.
+Openwrt integration... thats another repo coming *very* soon.